dvisser-zz/Ravage/NOTES.md

  - Ferrite bead to 5V USB input before caps to prevent USB power noise corrupting comms should be something like this: http://nz.element14.com/murata/blm18pg300sn1d/ferrite-bead-0603-case-30ohm/dp/1515741RL
  - 1k input resistor and 5v6 zener on digital input circuits should be rated to 250mW minimum.
  - All LEDs should have 2.4k resistors except where noted in the schematics.
+ - For best ADC accuracy, ensure that "+5V SWITCHED" voltage is less than or equal to "+5V MICRO"
+ - After construction measure quiescent current and ensure that it's below ~100mA.
+If not the clamp and power supply are probably fighting.
+Look at the 5V rail, if high, tweak resistors to trim it down, if not, tweak clamp resistors to trim it up.